Company Logo - Home Link

 Don't forget the free days for Illinois residents each year as well!

-If you have an EBT or WIC card, you might be eligible for free admission for up to 2 adults and 6 children.
+If you have an EBT or WIC card, you might be eligible for free admission for up to 2 adults and 6 children through the Museums for All Program.

 If you're a member of an Association of Science and Technology Center at least 90 miles from MSI, you can get free admission for up to 2 adults and 4 children.